alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 The project template has an model filled with [examples](https://github.com/M-industries/AlanProjectTemplate/blob/bb862edd3be27df167400cbbc405aa3509d47da4/interfaces/examples/application.alan) that cover what we call **derivations**: ways to do math with numbers or derive state groups from other data.

 You can [annotate your model](/pages/docs/model/33/application/grammar.html#node) to set default values and [number formats](/pages/docs/model/33/application/grammar.html#numerical-types).
 Check the [model language docs](/pages/docs/model/33/application/grammar.html) for more details.

+Migrations can be edited by hand, for instance to bootstrap your application with more data than is automatically generated.
+Learn more about it in the [migrations tutorial](migration.html).

 If you want to learn more, check our [documentation](/docs) or ask on [the forums](https://forum.alan-platform.com/)!